Nagaland

+Etymology

+The origin of the word 'Naga' is unclear.
+The present day Naga people have historically been referred to by many names, like "Noga" or "Naka" by the inhabitants of the Ahom kingdom in what is now considered as Assam which means "naked", "Hao" by Meitei people of Imphal Valley and "Nakas" or 'Naga' by Burmese of what is now considered as Myanmar meaning "people with earrings", while others suggest it means pierced noses.
+Eventually, Nakanchi or Naganchi came to be an endonym for the region.
+In recent years, some cultural activists have called for the state to be renamed Naganchi.

 Before the arrival of European colonialism in South Asia, there had been many wars, persecution and raids from Burma on the Nagas, Meiteis and others in India's northeast.
 The invaders came for "head hunting" and to seek wealth and captives from these tribes and ethnic groups.
 When the British inquired with Burmese guides about the people living in the northern Himalayas, they were told 'Naka'.
 This was recorded as 'Naga' and has been in use thereafter.

 History

-Prehistory

 The ancient history of the Nagas is unclear.
 Ethnic groups migrated at different times, each settling in the northeastern part of present India and establishing their respective sovereign mountain terrains and village states.
 There are no records of whether they came from the northern Mongolian region, southeast Asia, or southwest China, except that their origins are from the east of India, and historical records show the present-day Naga people settled before the arrival of the Ahoms in 1228 CE.